B.A., University of California at Berkeley (1996); Ph.D. Cornell University (2001).

 , a peer-reviewed on-line academic journal in early modern studies.
 From 2003 - 2013 he was the theatre review editor of Shakespeare Bulletin

 .
-His current project, Constructing the Canon of Early Modern Drama
+His most recent book, Constructing the Canon of Early Modern Drama

-, a history of the early modern dramatic canon from the eighteenth century to the present, will be published by Cambridge in 2013.
+, a history of the early modern dramatic canon from the eighteenth century to the present, was published by Cambridge in 2014.

 “Alleyn Resurrected,” Marlowe Studies

 “Success the Whitefriars way: Ram Alley